IJCEP Copyright © 2007-All rights reserved.

 Full Text PDF

-Address all correspondences to: Masashi Fukayama, M.D., Ph.D, Department of Pathology, Graduate School of Medicine, The University
+Address all correspondence to: Masashi Fukayama, M.D., Ph.D, Department of Pathology, Graduate School of Medicine, The University of

 tky@umin.ac.jp